sveltejs/sapper/site/content/docs/04-preloading.md

 Note that `preload` will run both on the server side and on the client side.
 It may therefore not reference any APIs only present in the browser.

-The following code shows how to load a blog post and passs it to the page in the `article` prop:
+The following code shows how to load a blog post and pass it to the page in the `article` prop:

 ```html
 <script context="module">